top of page

 This is the 1876 plat map of the southwestern corner of the Town of Oak Creek.
 One of the biggest farms belongs to Jacob Goelzer, and it is on both sides of the railroad tracks.

-Attribution: Tom Mueller
+Attribution: Tom Mueller, Erika Bahr

 Jacob Goelzer Farm

-Location: aprox.
-800 W. Oakwood Road, Oak Creek, WI
+Location: approx. 800 W. Oakwood Road, Oak Creek, WI

 Established: about 1870

-Jacob H. Goelzer and his relatives had a 134-acre farm on what is now West Oakwood Road, on both sides of the railroad tracks and across the street from the Oakwood Depot, according to the 1876 plat map of the Town of Oak Creek.
+Jacob Goelzer and his relatives had a 174-acre farm on what is now West Oakwood Road, on both sides of the railroad tracks and across the street from the Oakwood Depot, according to the 1876 plat map of the Town of Oak Creek.
+The Jacob Goelzer clan’s large house, built in the early 1920s, still stands on Hummingbird Lane in the Oakwood Terrace subdivision that was built around it in the early 1990s.

-A decade earlier, Goelzer had just returned from the Civil War.
+Jacob H. Goelzer served in the Civil War.
 He had been living in Germantown when he enlisted on Aug.
 21, 1862, in Company G of the 28th Wisconsin Infantry Regiment.
-He was a private, and spent most of the next two years in Arkansas.
+He was a private and spent most of the next two years in Arkansas.
 In early 1865, the 28th was moved to New Orleans and then to Alabama, where it was one of many Union units laying siege to Mobile and Fort Blakeley in the final weeks of the war.
+Goelzer was mustered out on Aug.
+23, 1865.

 bottom of page